doctrine/doctrine1-documentation/source/en/manual/defining-models.rst

 }

 Here is the same example in YAML format.
-You can read more about YAML in the [doc yaml-schema-files :name] chapter:
+You can read more about YAML in the :doc:`yaml-schema-files` chapter:

  MyInnoDbRecord: columns: name: string options: type: INNODB

 In the following example we set the collate and character set options:

- class MyCustomOptionRecord extends Doctrine\_Record { public function setTableDefinition() { $this->hasColumn('name', 'string');
+ class MyCustomOptionRecord extends Doctrine_Record { public function setTableDefinition() { $this->hasColumn('name', 'string');

 ::